Manjiree1996/Call-Centre-Analysis/README.md

 3. Top Reason for Calls
 4. Total Calls by Channel
 5. Total Calls by Sentiment
-6. Total Calls by call Centre
+6. Total Calls by Call Centre
 7. Grid View Dashboard